psecio/propauth/README.md

 ## Rules (`ANY` and `ALL`)

-Your checks can have a secone parameter after the value that further customizes the checks that it performs: `Policy::ANY` and `Policy:ALL`.
-These ahve different meanings based on the data in the property and the data defined.
+Your checks can have a second parameter after the value that further customizes the checks that it performs: `Policy::ANY` and `Policy:ALL`.
+These have different meanings based on the data in the property and the data defined.
 Here's a brief summary:

 Property data type | Input Data type | ANY                                     | ALL
 ------------------ | --------------- | --------------------------------------- | -----------------------------------------------